hard-nett/docs/docs/terp-core/modules/gov/README.md

 tx gov submit-proposal --title --description --type="Text" --from --chain-id
 ```

 Text proposals differ from other proposal submission types in that after it passes, no logic is automatically executed.
-This is good for proposing changes to Osmosis that are not linked to a specific daemon parameter.
+This is good for proposing changes to Terp-Core that are not linked to a specific daemon parameter.

 ::: details Example